Nightjar: Dynamic Adaptive Speculative Decoding for Large Language Models Serving: Multi-Armed Bandit for Speculative Length Selection

 \subsection{Algorithm Design}

-Contextual MAB can take dynamic request batch size or input sequences as context, such as linear Thompson \cite{agrawal2013thompson}, LinUCB \cite{li2010contextual}, which have been successfully applied in online prediction settings such as configuration selection \cite{stolcke2023adaptive}.
-However, they are questionable in dynamic serving environments.
+Contextual MAB can take dynamic request batch size or input sequences as context, such as linear Thompson \cite{agrawal2013thompson} or LinUCB \cite{li2010contextual}, which have been successfully applied in online prediction settings like configuration selection \cite{stolcke2023adaptive}.
+However, their complexity makes them questionable for latency-sensitive dynamic serving environments.
 We adopt the relatively simple framework ADA-BINGREEDY proposed in \cite{luo2018efficient}.
-One difference between \cite{luo2018efficient} and our approach is that we develop a request batch mechanism to handle varying request patterns.
-And we design reward that considers the speculative length switch cost.
+Its bin-level locking is particularly suitable here because it suppresses action oscillation and amortizes real switching costs, whereas simple linear contextual models are less robust to the strongly nonlinear reward surface of speculative serving.
+A key difference between \cite{luo2018efficient} and our approach is that we develop a request batch mechanism to handle varying request patterns, and we design a \textbf{loss function} that explicitly considers the speculative length switching cost.

-As shown in Fig. \ref{fig:algo_structure}, the Nightjar algorithm adaptively selects the speculative length $\gamma$ for each batch under continuous batching by organizing time into blocks and bins to balance exploration and exploitation.
+As shown in Figure \ref{fig:algo_structure}, the Nightjar algorithm adaptively selects the speculative length $\gamma$ for each batch under continuous batching by organizing time into blocks and bins to balance exploration and exploitation.

+Figure \ref{fig:algo_trace} gives a concrete short-trace example.
+If the observed batch sizes are $(3,4,4,2,4,4,4)$, then only the steps with batch size $4$ are counted on the local timeline of $B=4$, yielding five local rounds.
+These local rounds are grouped into bins and then blocks; within one bin, the selected $\gamma$ is kept fixed and is updated only when a new bin starts.
+An epoch is a higher-level logical phase on this same per-batch-size local timeline.

-The decision-making process in Nightjar is driven by an objective function that minimizes the inverse goodput while penalizing frequent re-initializations of the draft model.
-Formally, at global time $t$ with batch size $B$, the optimal speculative length $\gamma_t^*$ for an exploitation step is determined by:
+To explicitly account for the switching overhead, we reformulate the maximization of goodput into the minimization of latency per token.
+Formally, at global time $t$ with batch size $B$, the selected speculative length $\gamma_t$ for an exploitation step is determined by minimizing the effective latency: